Bear-kai/Bear-kai.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first-year Ph.D. candidate in Machine Vision and Intelligence Group (MVIG) at Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Cewu Lu.
+I am a Ph.D. candidate in Machine Vision and Intelligence Group (MVIG) at Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Cewu Lu.
 Before that, I received my master's degree at Northwestern Polytechnical University (NWPU), under the supervision of Prof. Junwei Han.
-My research interests mainly include image recognition and point-cloud understanding. :laughing:
+My current focus is on object pose estimation and imitation learning. :laughing:
 <!-- {style="text-align: justify;"} -->